Argentine football league system

 The Argentine football league system include tournaments organised by the Argentine Football Association.
 Clubs affiliated to the body compete in the tournaments, which are split into categories or divisions.

 Rules establish a system of promotion and relegation, a process where teams are transferred between two divisions based on their performance for the completed season.
 The best-ranked team or teams in the lower division are promoted to the higher division for the next season, and the worst-ranked team or teams in the higher division are relegated to the lower division for the next season.

-Current league system (2025)
+Current league system (2026)

 Below the second division championship (Primera Nacional), tournaments leagues are split between two groups, the first of them include the promotion/relegation system for clubs directly affiliated to AFA playing in Primera B, Primera C and Torneo Promocional Amateur.
-Those are usually called "zona metropolitana" (metropolitan zone) because those tournaments have been historically played by teams from the city of Buenos Aires and the Greater Buenos Aires, plus the addition of twenty one clubs from the cities of Rosario, Santa Fe, La Plata, Zarate, Campana, Luján, Junín, General Rodríguez, Cañuelas, Pilar and Mercedes.
+Those are usually called "zona metropolitana" (metropolitan zone) because those tournaments have been historically played by teams from the city of Buenos Aires and the Greater Buenos Aires, plus the addition of twenty-two clubs from the cities of Rosario, Santa Fe, La Plata, Zarate, Campana, Luján, Junín, General Rodríguez, Cañuelas, Pilar and Mercedes.
 The second group is formed for clubs indirectly affiliated to AFA that play in regional leagues, under the supervision of Consejo Federal (es), dependent on the AFA.
 Competitions reserved for those clubs are Torneo Federal A and Torneo Regional Federal.